json-api/json-api/format/index.md

 - U+0030 to U+0039, "0-9"
 - any UNICODE character except U+0000 to U+007F _(not recommended, not URL safe)_

-Additionally, the following characters are allowed in member names, except as the first or last character:
+Additionally, the following characters **MAY** be used in member names, except as the last character and, excluding their possible use as a prefix character, as the first character:

 - U+002D HYPHEN-MINUS, "-"
 - U+005F LOW LINE, "_"
+- U+0040 COMMERCIAL AT, "@"
 - U+0020 SPACE, " " _(not recommended, not URL safe)_
 - U+005E CIRCUMFLEX ACCENT, "^" _(not recommended, not URL safe)_
 - U+0060 GRAVE ACCENT, "`" _(not recommended, not URL safe)_